 Currently, India is suffering from many obstacles that is restraining its growth and development, the reservation system is one of them.
 The reservation system has its roots in the Indian caste system.
-In India, the caste system was meant to divide people based on their birth and occupation.
-According to the Dharma-Shastra in Hinduism, the society was divided into four categories.
-The ‘Brahmins’ were on the top of the list, they were superior to the rest, they used to teach and preach, then there was the ‘Kshatriyas’ who were related to kingship and war, then the next is ‘Vaishyas’ who were associated with businesses and the lowest class was ‘Sudras’, the people belong to this class were considered to be impure and untouchable.
+The caste system divided people based on their birth and occupation.
+According to the Dharma-shastra in Hinduism, the society was divided into four categories.
+The ‘Brahmins’ were on the top of the list, they were superior to the rest, they used to teach and preach.
+Then there was the ‘Kshatriyas’ who were related to kingship and war.
+After them came the ‘Vaishyas’ who were associated with businesses.
+And the lowest class was ‘Sudras’, the people considered them to be impure and untouchable.
 They were oppressed by the upper classes in many ways.
 As a result, they fell behind from the other classes and were trampled by the upper classes and used as labors.
-The reservation system was meant to offer the proper chances and scopes to the lower-class people so that even they can grow and have a decent lifestyle.
-As these communities to deserving a place in the society.

 The system of reservation in India is about reserving access to seats in the various legislatures, to government jobs, and to enrolment in higher educational institutions.
-This was originated to compensate the disadvantage they had faced for many years.
-These lower castes and tribes are listed as Scheduled Castes and Scheduled Tribes (SCs and STs) and Other Backwards Classes (OBCs) by the Government of India.
+This was originated to compensate for the disadvantage they had faced for many years.
+The Government of India listed these lower castes and tribes as Scheduled Castes and Scheduled Tribes (SCs and STs) and Other Backwards Classes (OBCs).

-In 1954, the Ministry of Education suggested that 20% of places should be reserved for the SCs and STs in educational institutions with a provision to relax minimum qualifying marks for admission by 5% wherever required.
+In 1954, the Ministry of Education suggested that 20% of places should be reserved for the SCs and STs in educational institutions.
+It also came with a provision to relax minimum qualifying marks for admission by 5% wherever required.

 Currently, as per the government policy, 15% of the government jobs and 15% of the students admitted to universities must be from scheduled castes and for the scheduled tribes there is a reservation of about 7.5%.

 Being a developing nation, India is facing the reservation system as a challenge.
 Currently, we are fighting against many discriminations, caste discrimination is one of them, it is hindering the equality.
-Though this system helped a lot to overcome the issues that the lower classes used to have but however in today’s time one of the major roadblocks to the right to equality is the reservation system.
-The Mandal Commission was established in 1979 by the central government to spot the socially or educationally backward people.
+This system helped a lot to overcome the issues that the lower classes used to have.
+But however in today’s time, one of the major roadblocks to the right to equality is the reservation system.
+The central government established the Mandal Commission in 1979 to spot the socially or educationally backward people.
 It used social, economic, and academic indicators to see backwardness.

 But today these reservations are not being utilized on the mentioned factors.
 The benefits are being stolen away by the narrow-hearted people, who are only concerned about their own increment.

-India is a place where people from different caste and creed live together, everyone belongs to different social and economic level.
-We need the reservation, no doubt on that, but that reservation should be for the people who are economically backward and who really need these benefits.
+India is a place where people from different caste and creed live together.
+Everyone belongs to a different social and economic level.
+We need a reservation, no doubt on that.
+But that reservation should be for the people who are economically backward and who really need these benefits.

-But just as British used this reservation system to establish their power on us, similarly, now the Indian politicians are using this system for their own interests.
+The British used this reservation system to establish their power on us.
+Similarly, now the Indian politicians are using this system for their own interests.
 Reservations are nothing but the means to prosper the vote banks of the politicians.
 They know they will be benefited by this system so they are not taking any initiatives to foreclose this system.

-The fighting against this caste-based reservation should be continued.
-India should have reservations based on the economical situations.
+We should continue the fighting against this caste-based reservation.
+India should have reservations based on economic situations.
 Some seats should be reserved for the poor people who really need this.
-If someone is financially incapable to get proper scopes then our system should be able to fulfill his or her need by providing quality education and chances despite caste.
+If someone is financially incapable to get proper scopes then our system should be able to fulfill his or her need.
+The Government might provide them with quality education and chances despite caste.
 This reservation system should be lucid and more fruitful.
 Everyone should get chances and scopes based on their merit.